VerenaQu/passenger_load_prediction_project/README.md

 - Analyze historical flight and route data to understand key factors influencing passenger load factors
 - Develop and benchmark multiple regression models to predict load factors
 - Evaluate model performance under two conditions:
-    - Existing routes (known patterns)
+    - Existing routes (known patterns) - Standard random split where routes may appear in both training and test data; used as a baseline
-    - New routes (previously unseen routes)
+    - New routes (previously unseen routes) - A route-based split ensures no overlap between training and test routes, simulating the real-world case of predicting load factors for new airline connections
 - Perform hyperparameter tuning to explore model robustness and evaluate trade-offs between complexity and performance
 - Derive insights to support decision-making in airline route planning and capacity optimization